๐Ÿ‘Ž

 The secret’s out!

 Most people would never know, but you can move an antenna over just a few feet and often times get a different result.
 The best way to explain this effect is to imagine TV signals as light and your antenna as a solar panel.
 In the same way, TV signals are defined as invisible forms of light known as radio waves.
 Yes, radio waves.
-Consequently, you would never place a solar panel in the shade.
-Likewise, you should never place an antenna in a dead spot.
-And TV signals/radio signals are very spotty as they pass through many trees and objects before they reach your home.

 But how do you see TV signals when they are invisible?
 Ah, the very tricky part.
 A professional antenna installer will have a particular instrument.
 These spectrum analyzers, or signal meters, make the invisible TV signals appear on a screen.
 Unfortunately, it’s a guessing game of trial and error without one.
 A good one like Transition TV uses can cost thousands of dollars.
-However, there are cheap tv signal meters on Amazon.
-But don’t expect great things from any of them.
+However, there are cheap tv signal meters on Amazon.ย But don’t expect great things from any of them.
 Furthermore, one must understand how to use a signal meter properly.
 In addition, you must know the Radio Frequency channel of the TV station you are searching for.

 Radio Frequency vs. Virtual Channel